AIduate/Vehicle-Loan-Default-Prediction/README.md

 * 'PERFORM_CNS.SCORE.DESCRIPTION (values one hot encoded)
 * 'State_ID (values one hot encoded)

-Decision threshold was adjusted to 0.3 to increase performance to resulting ROC AUC of: 0.5193696057892393 and the following confusion matrix:
+Decision threshold was adjusted to 0.25 to increase performance to resulting
+ROC AUC of: 0.5307070727456186, f1 score of 0.3227277168072426 and confusion matrix:

+                 actual neg   actual pos

+      pred pos     15630   |    4955    |

+      pred neg     20879   |    5167    |

 ***Current takeaways:***

 **What are the most influential attributes associated with vehicle loan defaults?**

-- The top 5 most influential attributes associated with vehicle loan defaults are 'PERFORM_CNS.SCORE', 'asset_cost', ltv', 'CREDIT.HISTORY.LENGTH.MONTHS', and 'PRI.Installment.PCT' based on my analysis so far.
+- The top 5 most influential attributes associated with vehicle loan defaults based on my analysis so far are
+asset_cost, disbursed_amount, PERFORM_CNS.SCORE, SEC.SANTIONED_AMOUNT, and PRI.DISBURSED.AMOUNT.

 **If someone has been shopping around for loans, what is the relationship between number of loan inquiries and potential to default the loan?**